Aliases for PIWIL2 Gene

 PIWIL2 belongs to the Argonaute family of proteins, which function in development and maintenance of germline stem cells (Sasaki et al., 2003 [PubMed 12906857]).[supplied by OMIM, Mar 2008]

 GeneCards Summary for PIWIL2 Gene

 PIWIL2 (Piwi Like RNA-Mediated Gene Silencing 2) is a Protein Coding gene.
 Diseases associated with PIWIL2 include acute cor pulmonale and acute pulmonary heart disease.
-Among its related pathways are Gene Expression and Mitotic Prophase.
+Among its related pathways are Dorso-ventral axis formation and Gene Expression.
 GO annotations related to this gene include nucleic acid binding and piRNA binding.
 An important paralog of this gene is PIWIL4.

 UniProtKB/Swiss-Prot for PIWIL2 Gene